TrebledJ/trebledj.github.io/collections/_posts/misc/2022-04-23-quick-mafs.md

 Another automatic binary challenge!
 This time there's more emphasis on `pwn`, specifically ROP.
 We need to solve the challenge 5 times in under 10 minutes, giving us about 2 minutes per solve.

 #### Preliminary Observations
-Decompiling with ghidra, we immediately notice a unsuspicious section of code labelled `gadgets`.
+Decompiling with ghidra, we immediately notice an unsuspicious section of code labelled `gadgets`.
 This contains loads of arithmetic gadgets.
 Our objective is to set `rax` to a certain value, presumably, using the gadgets we're given here.

 ![](/assets/img/posts/ctf/quick-mafs-1.png){:.w-100}
 {:.center}